 Tendayi Bloom is a political and legal theorist.
 She took up her position as a Lecturer in Politics and International Studies at the Open University in September 2016.
-Since obtaining her PhD from Queen Mary University of London School of Law in 2012, she has worked as a Research Fellow at the United Nations University Institute on Globalization, Culture and Mobility in Spain, and as a Postdoctoral Associate and Lecturer at Yale University’s Global Justice Program in the US.
+Since obtaining her PhD from Queen Mary University of London School of Law in 2012, she has worked as a Research Fellow at the United Nations University Institute on Globalization, Culture and Mobility in Spain, and as a Postdoctoral Associate and Lecturer at Yale University’s Whitney and Bett Macmillan Center for International and Area Studies in the US.

-(2018), Noncitizenism: Recognising Noncitizen Capabilities in a World of Citizens, Routledge (see a feature about this book here)
+(2018), Noncitizenism: Recognising Noncitizen Capabilities in a World of Citizens, Routledge (see a feature about this book here; and a review by K Tonkiss here)

 (20th June 2018) 'Migration control isn't about migration - it's about controlling who can be in our society', The Scotsman